khalido/blog/posts/sveltekit_tailwindcss.md

 ### Pages (or routes)

 Sveltekit uses a file based router, which is fancy speak for saying it looks at the folder `src/routes` and turns every svelte file into a page.
-The entry point of the app is of course `src/routes/index.svelte`.
+The entry point of the app is `src/routes/index.svelte`.

-So, `src/routes/about.svelte` becomes the `/about` page, or alternatively, if the about page contains other files and stuff, we can put all in a sub directory: `src/routes/about/index.svelte`.
+So, `src/routes/about.svelte` becomes the `/about` page, or alternatively, if the about page refers to other files and stuff, we can put all in a sub directory: `src/routes/about/index.svelte` to keep them contained.

 ### Layouts